CJ-Cepe/daily/DSA.md

     -   The arguments are defined by the programmer
     -   The most common variable you'll see is **n**, which usually denotes input length
     -   _O(1)_ is the Best Complexity
+    -   If only one needs to represent the algorithm, pick the _worst case_
+    -   In most algorithms, all three _cases_ will be equal, but some algorithms will have them differ
     -   Technically, you could introduce another variable.
 However, nobody does this
     -   Relies on several simplifying assumptions which are wrong in practice